airr-community/airr-standards/docs/cairr/overview.rst

 **Quick Summary**

 Just want to get to it?
-Here you go.
-(And here’s a 2-minute YouTube video.)
+Here is a 2-minute YouTube video.

 .. raw:: html